murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 Here, we will optimize the parameter `-M` (description in bold above) using the collaborative power of all of us here today!
 We will be using the guidelines of parameter optimization outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess what value for the `-M` parameter recovers the highest number of polymorphic loci.
 [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) described this approach:

 *"After putative alleles are formed, stacks performs a search to match alleles together into putative loci.
 This search is governed by the M parameter, which controls for the maximum number of mismatches allowed between putative alleles [...]
-Correctly setting **M** requires a balance – set it too low and alleles from the same locus will not collapse, set it too high and paralogous or repetitive loci will incorrectly merge together."*
+Correctly setting `-M` requires a balance – set it too low and alleles from the same locus will not collapse, set it too high and paralogous or repetitive loci will incorrectly merge together."*

 As a giant research team, we will run the *denovo* pipeline with different parameters.
-The results from the different parameters will be shared using [this Google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).nAfter optimising these parameters, we'll be able to use the best dataset downstream for population genetics analyses and to compare it with a pipeline that utilises a reference genome.
+The results from the different parameters will be shared using [this Google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
+After optimising these parameters, we'll be able to use the best dataset downstream for population genetics analyses and to compare it with a pipeline that utilises a reference genome.

-In reality, you'd probably do thatoptimisation with just a few of your individuals as running the entire pipeline several times will be something that would consume much resources.
+In reality, you'd probably do that optimisation with just a few of your samples as running the entire pipeline for several parameters combinations would be something that would consume much resources.
 But for today, I made sure our little dataset of 12 fishes run fast enough.

 ## Optimisation exercise

 In groups of 2, it is time to run an optimisation.
-So have a sip until your neighbor catch up or help them along.
+So have a sip until your neighbour catch up or help them along.
 There are three important parameters that must be specified to denovo_map.pl, the minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed between catalog loci (`n`).
 Choose which values of `M`  you want to run (M<10), not overlapping with parameters other people have already chosen, and insert them into [this google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).

 If you find most M values already entered in the spreadsheet, we will take the chance to optimise `-r`,   the number of samples that have to be sequenced for a particular locus to be kept it in the dataset (i.e. percentage of non-missing genotypes).
 Jump onto the second page of that Google sheet and vary `-r` away from 0.8 (80% of individuals covered).